French Trade Violin Instrument 1925

 Claude Augustin Mirecourt came to Paris in 1844 and joined Joseph René Lafleur's workshop, where he was likely trained as a bow maker.
 Miremont then joined Sebastien Auguste Bernadel in his workshop where he remained until 1852 before leaving France for New York.
 Miremont returned to France in 1861 to establish his own workshop, first at N° 6 Faubourg Poissonière (his workshop was still located there in1867 according to Malou HAINE), then farther down the same street at number 20.
 Miremont retired in 1884 in Belleville then he went to Pontorson (Manche) where he stayed until his death in 1887.

-• Each instrument is meticulously calibrated for optimum sound production
+• Meticulously calibrated for optimum sound production

 Boxed: